November 16, 2023

 Make the Honey Gochujang Sauce – In a saucepan over low heat, add all the sauce ingredients (butter, honey, gochujang, rice vinegar, sesame oil, grated garlic, and ginger).
 Yes, no pre-sautéing the garlic and ginger, no melting the butter prior—just throw everything into a pot and give it a good mix to combine.
 Bring to a simmer and simmer for 2 minutes.
 Turn off the heat and allow the sauce to cool.
 As it begins to cool, it will thicken up, so don’t worry if it feels a little thin.

-Prep the Chicken Wings and Stations- Remove the chicken wings from the package and dry them with a paper towel.
-Season with a heavy pinch of salt on both sides.
+Prep the Chicken Wings and Stations- Remove the chicken wings from the package and pat them dry with a paper towel.
+Season with a heavy pinch of kosher salt on both sides.
 On the side, beat the eggs in one bowl, combine the flour and cornstarch in another, and, finally, place the panko in the third bowl.
 It is extremely important that you are salting throughout, so add a heavy pinch of salt to the eggs and panko.

 Bread the Chicken Wings – Working with a few wings at a time, coat them first in the egg, then in the flour/cornstarch mixture, followed by another dip in the egg, and finally, coat with the panko.
 Make sure to pack the panko down.
 Place all the finished wings on a sheet pan or a plate on the side.